Search for the name, locality, period or a feature of a locality. You'll then be taken to a map showing results.

 By the late 18th century, the landscape along the banks of the River Braan was being frequently visited as part of guided tours from Dunkeld; the rugged dramas of the waterfalls and cascades provided a sharp contrast to the parkland landscape which had been laid out around Dunkeld by the 4th Duke.
 He was ultimately responsible for such extensive planting on the estate that on his succession to the title of 4th Duke in 1805, he became known as the 'Planter Duke'.
 It was he who planted up much of Craigvinean Hill to the extent shown on the 1st edition OS map of 1861.

 In 1869 vandals blew up part of Ossian's Hall and the area was left to decay.
 In 1943 the 8th Duchess of Atholl donated it and 33 acres (13.3ha) of, by then, coniferous woodland along the banks of the River Braan to the National Trust for Scotland in accordance with the wishes of the late Duke.
-The NTS has since restored the building for the use and enjoyment of the public.
+The National Trust Scotland has since restored the building for the use and enjoyment of the public.

 Associated People